Important: The information in this document is obsolete and should not be used for new development.

 ndFLink

-A link to the next node of this type.
-If this node is the last node, this field contains NIL.
+- A link to the next node of this type.
+If this node is the last node, this field contains

-A link to the previous node of this type.
-If this node is the first node, this field contains NIL.
+- A link to the previous node of this type.
+If this node is the first node, this field contains

 ndType